dokterdok/Continuity-Activation-Tool/README.md

 ## News - 2014.11.18

-* **OS X 10.10.1 update** It is safe to upgrade, but the tool must be re-applied after the upgrade to get Continuity working again.
+* **OS X 10.10.1 update**: It is safe to upgrade, but the tool must be re-applied after the upgrade to get Continuity working again.
 More info and discussion [here](https://github.com/dokterdok/Continuity-Activation-Tool/issues/44).
-* **Continuity Activation Tool 1.1.2**  Released.
+* **Continuity Activation Tool 1.1.2**:  Released.
 Includes uninstallation reliability improvements.
 Trim Enabler users should not use the uninstallation feature from prior versions to avoid risks of issues at boot-time.
 * **Continuity Activation Tool 2.0** will include experimental support for 3rd party USB BT4.0 dongles.
 I'm looking for testers: if you are interested, please fill in this [form](http://goo.gl/forms/ojDezibB2q).

 Thanks for your support!